What is Post Traumatic Stress Disorder (PTSD) and why does it come about?

 1. To retrain the survival instinct to believe that the reminder warnings it keeps giving about what happened are no longer relevant.
 That the danger has passed.

-This is done by learning to recognise the warnings and choose not to buy into them.
+This is done by learning to recognise the warnings and choosing not to buy into them.

 2. To recognise when they are responding to startle warnings with more negative arousal and learn and apply techniques for reducing it instead.